 Personality measure.

 We measured personality traits by adopting the Big Five Inventory‐10 (BFI-10) scale from Rammstedt and John (2007).
 The BFI-10 offers a viable option for quick and efficient assessment of the big-5 personality dimensions, making it particularly useful in research settings with time or space limitations.
 While it incurs some loss in psychometric properties when compared to the 44 item version that it is adapted from, its reliability and validity remain robust, demonstrating its utility as a brief and effective personality measurement tool (Rammstedt & John, 2007).
 The BFI-10 was created by selecting two items for each of the big-5 personality dimensions, ensuring representation of both poles (high and low) of each factor.
 The selection process aimed to retain core aspects of each dimension while minimizing redundancy.
-The scale comprises a series of statements that are intended to assess an individual’s self-perception of various personality traits.
+The scale comprises a series of statements that are intended to assess a respondent’s self-perception of various personality traits.
 Respondents were prompted to evaluate the extent to which each statement aligns with their self-concept.
 Each statement begins with an introductory phrase such as “I see myself as someone who” and is then followed by the key trait such as “… is reserved”.
-Responses are made on a five-point Likert scale, where participants indicate their level of agreement with the characterizations on a scale ranging from “disagree strongly” (1) to “agree strongly” (5).
+Responses are made on a five-point Likert scale, where respondents indicate their level of agreement with the characterizations on a scale ranging from “disagree strongly” (1) to “agree strongly” (5).
 For each personality trait, we will calculate an arithmetic average of the two items.

 Perceived risk measure.

-Four items were used to assess perceived risk related to the coronavirus, all using a five-point Likert-type scale ranging from “very low” to “very high”.
-These items were designed to measure the extent to which individuals saw various aspects of the ongoing pandemic as a threat.
-The items covered aspects such as personal infection risk, risk to the general population, potential severity of illness, and the anticipated impact on daily routines.
+Four items were used to assess perceived risk related to the coronavirus, all using a five-point Likert-type scale ranging from “very low” (1) to “very high” (5).
+These items were designed to measure the extent to which respondents saw various aspects of the ongoing pandemic as a threat to their health, to their established lives, or indirectly by threatening their society.
 The first item, “Perceived risk of for being infected,” asked how high or low respondents perceived the risk for themselves to be infected by the coronavirus.
 The second item, “Perceived risk for the average adult to be infected,” asked how respondents perceived the risk of an average adult in Norway to be infected by the coronavirus.
 The third item, “Perceived risk of serious illness,” asked how likely the respondents perceived it io be that they themselves would become seriously ill due to the coronavirus.
 The fourth item, “Perceived risk of impact on everyday life,” asked how the respondents perceived the risk for their everyday life to be significantly changed as a result of the pandemic.
-To represent the variable Perceived risk, we will calculate an arithmetic average of the four items.
+We will calculate an arithmetic average of the four items to represent the variable Perceived risk.

 Compliance measure.